 You may only use this Effect once per day.

 Exert your Mind and spend an Action.
-You must use up A full corn on the cob, with husk intact in order to activate this Effect.
+You must use up a crunchy caterpillar in order to activate this Effect.

-Summon the one and only Sapient The Corn Beast at your location.
+Summon the one and only Sapient Mr. Jack at your location.
 They last for two hours or until they are destroyed.
 They are controlled by you.
 You may have at most one minion active at a time.

 If killed, you cannot re-summon your minion until after your next Contract.